 ALSO NOTE: The Graduate Certificate in Financial Analysis and Valuation is an academic certificate, NOT a professional licensing or "certification" program.
 It is NOT the same thing as the Chartered Financial Analyst Review Program.
 For more information about the CFA program please visit www.marshall.usc.edu/faculty/fbe/resources.

 For individuals interested in even more in-depth study of finance, Marshall offers a Master of Science in Finance.
 For more information visit www.marshall.usc.edu/msf.

 Nine-unit Limit for USC MBA students:

-Students earning the Master of Business Administration (M.B.A.) degree are expected to complete their graduate electives within the Marshall School of Business by taking courses that begin with prefixes ACCT, BAEP, BUCO, DSO, FBE, GSBA, IOM, MKT, and MOR.
-Unless the student is completing a dual degree program, up to nine units of graduate-level course work may be completed at USC outside the Marshall School of Business for elective credit, providing the courses chosen are listed in the Marshall ECG.
+Students earning a Marshall master's degree are expected to complete their graduate electives within the Marshall School of Business by taking courses that begin with prefixes ACCT, BAEP, BUCO, DSO, FBE, GSBA, MKT, and MOR.
+Unless the student is completing a dual degree program, up to nine units of graduate-level course work may be completed at USC outside the Marshall School of Business for elective credit providing the courses chosen are listed in the Marshall ECG.
 A student may take courses published in the ECG without petitioning, but the total number of ECG-listed non-business units completed without prior permission may not exceed nine (9) units.
-A student who wishes to have either (a) more than 9 non-Marshall units or (b) a non-Marshall course that is not listed in the ECG applied to the MBA must request permission and receive approval to do so prior to taking the course.
-A request for an exception must be submitted via petition (Marshall General Petition Form) to the student's MBA program advisor.
-Only courses beginning with the Marshall prefixes may be applied to the MBA portion of a dual degree program.
+A student who wishes to have either (a) more than 9 non-Marshall units or (b) a non-Marshall course that is not listed in the ECG applied to the degree must request permission and receive approval to do so prior to taking the course.
+A request for an exception must be submitted via petition (Marshall General Petition Form) to the student's program office.
+Only courses beginning with the Marshall prefixes may be applied to the Marshall portion of a dual degree program.

 | back to top |